bairdel/phonetics/README.md

 - show words by phonetic - DONE
 - form that goes through words - DONE
 - multiple pathways into form - DONE
-- Form goes through each word at a time
+- Form goes through each word at a time - DONE
-- result of form, display words wrong
+- result of form, display words wrong - IN PROGRESS
 - link to phonetics struggling with

 # Website Design